 As the effects of the COVID-19 pandemic continue to play out and evolve, Marsh will monitor developments and assess potential impacts on policyholders' claims.
-Organisations that may be suffering losses should follow existing guidance - including collecting appropriate documentation, presenting claims to insurers in a prompt and timely manner, and following the terms and conditions of their policies.
+Organizations that may be suffering losses should follow existing guidance - including collecting appropriate documentation, presenting claims to insurers in a prompt and timely manner, and following the terms and conditions of their policies.
 Risk professionals should also stay in contact with their insurance advisors and legal counsel as the situation changes.

-For more information, visit our Pandemic Hub on marsh.com, contact your Marsh representative, or send an email to MarketingAfrica@marsh.com
+For more information, visit our Pandemic Hub, contact your Marsh representative, or send an email to questions@marsh.com.